 In 2015 the EYLEA injection was approved by the European Commission for the treatment of visual impairment due to Macular Edema secondary to retinal vein occlusion.

 In 2014 Regeneron entered into an agreement with Bayer HealthCare governing the joint development and commercialization outside the US of an antibody product candidate to PDGFR-beta, including in combination with EYLEA, for the treatment of ocular diseases or disorders.
-That year its signed a similar deal with Avalanche Biotechnologies, to discover, develop, and commercialize novel gene therapy products for the treatment of ophthalmologic diseases.
+That year it signed a similar deal with Adverum Biotechnologies, to discover, develop, and commercialize novel gene therapy products for the treatment of ophthalmologic diseases.

 The company launched a new human genetics initiative in 2014 via a wholly owned subsidiary, Regeneron Genetics Center LLC.

-In 2012 Regeneron and Bayer HealthCare converted their 50/50 global profit share agreement for marketing EYLEA (aflibercept) Injection as a treatment for wet AMD outside the US into a royalty arrangement in Japan, where approval for the treatment is pending authorization.
-Applications for marketing EYLEA have been submitted by Bayer HealthCare in other countries and in Europe.
+In 2012 Regeneron and Bayer HealthCare converted their 50-50 global profit-share agreement for marketing EYLEA (aflibercept) Injection as a treatment for wet AMD outside the US into a royalty arrangement in Japan, where approval for the treatment is pending authorization.
+Applications for marketing EYLEA have been submitted by Bayer HealthCare in Europe and other countries.
 The treatment is also in Phase 3 clinical studies for other indications including diabetic macular edema, myopic choroidal neovascularization, and branch retinal vein occlusion.

 ARCALYST (rilonacept) was approved by the FDA in 2008 and subsequently became the company's first market-stage product.
 Regeneron has built up a small marketing force to promote the product in the US; ARCALYST is manufactured at the company's plant in New York and is distributed through third parties.
 ARCALYST targets Cryopyrin-Associated Periodic Syndromes (CAPS), a series of diseases caused by genetic mutations including Muckle-Wells Syndrome and Familial Cold Auto-inflammatory Syndrome.
 The drug is also being tested for the treatment of gout.